umgc/fall2023/cogniopenapp/README.md

 ## Getting Started

 1. Run `flutter pub get` to install dependencies
+2. Run `flutter emulators --launch <emulator_id>` to start the emulator device.
+For example, `flutter emulators --launch Pixel_5_API_34`
+ - Use `flutter emulators` to get a list of emulator ids.
-2. Select the "Pixel 3" emulator as the environment, then use the command `flutter run` to run the application in the local environment.
+3. Run `flutter run` to run the application in the emulated environment.

 # Using the .env file